 What if you run install on an already installed package?

-How to install packages without upgrading
+Install packages without upgrading

 sudo apt-get install <package_name> --no-upgrade

-How to only upgrade packages, not install it
+Only upgrade a package, not install it

 sudo apt-get install <package_name> --only-upgrade

-How to install a specific version of an application
+Install a specific version of an application

 sudo apt-get install <package_name>=<version_number>

-How to remove installed packages with apt-get
+Remove installed packages with apt-get

 sudo apt-get remove <package_name>